peylix/COMP3017J-Project-OuterView/README.md

 # OuterView
 ### *An online technical interview platform for interviewers and interviewees to write, run and debug code together in an elegant manner.*

-OuterView provides its users with the ability to schedule meetings, make video and audio calls, co-write and run code, and test the code with preset test sets.
+**OuterView** enables users to schedule online meetings, make video and audio calls, and collaboratively write, run, and test code using preset test sets.

+This project is developed for *COMP3017J Software Methodology*.

 Group members (in alphabetical order):
 + Jiehongxu Wu (吴界红旭),